JulGvoz/twisted-fates/README.md

 - If no evil player nominated today, the Storyteller choses a living player who can die today to die.
 - Wanton only cares about alignment, not character type.
+- Wanton only poisons during the night, and doesn't influence day abilities.

+### Examples

+Evil Apostle nominated the Seeker today.
+During night, Zenith chooses themselves and Calamity, but Cutthroat still kills Zenith, because Zenith is poisoned.

+Good Cutthroat, Calamity and fated Mangler all nominated today, but since no evil players nominated today, nobody is poisoned tonight.
+Storyteller decides to kill Zenith, who had chosen themselves and Mangler.

+Nobody nominated today.
+Storyteller chooses who to kill: Zenith is protecting themselves and Elixir, and the only other players are Wanton and Weaver.
+Storyteller cannot choose Zenith or Elixir, therefore chooses Wanton.
+Wanton dies and good team wins.

+Wanton nominated Zenith today, and later fated Mangler nominated Elixir.
+Elixir is executed but does not die.
+Tonight, Mangler tries to swap Wanton's alignment with dead Calamity's alignment, but their ability does not work, because they are poisoned by the Wanton.

 ## Neolith
 "Each night, mark a living unmarked player.
 If a marked player dies, all marked players are poisoned until dusk.
 Otherwise, a player dies tonight."